 During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also eternity.

 During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also eternity.

-Hello, welcome to Series 12 and Episode 13, and it's entitled ‘Jesus Comforts His Disciples’.
-We're going to be reading from John 14: 1 - 14.The passage is set half way through the events of the Last Supper.
+Hello, welcome to Series 12 and Episode 13, and it is entitled ‘Jesus Comforts His Disciples’.
+We are going to be reading from John 14: 1 - 14.The passage is set half way through the events of the Last Supper.

 Introduction and Recap

-Before we get onto that, let's remind ourselves that we're actually halfway through the final week of Jesus's life, on Thursday evening.
-Jesus is with his disciples - twelve initially, now eleven at this particular point in the story - and preparing for dramatic events that are going to take place in the next few hours.
-Hopefully, you've been following the narrative by following previous episodes in Series 12 and perhaps in Series 11.
+Before we get onto that, let us remind ourselves that we are actually halfway through the final week of Jesus' life, on Thursday evening.
+Jesus is with his disciples - twelve initially, eleven at this particular point in the story - and preparing for dramatic events that are going to take place in the next few hours.
+Hopefully, you have been following the narrative by following previous episodes in Series 11 and Series 12.